roderickjackson-bradley/socket_io_app/work/w11/d1/02-react-router/react-router.md

 In this lesson, we are going to define a root route that renders the game as it currently exists.

-As a practice exercise you will define a `/settings` route used to display a settings page.
+As a practice exercise you will define a `/settings` route used to display a "settings" page.

 #### Organizing "Page" Components